Oscar Williams

 H&H dressage and sport horse editor

-Raised in Lancashire, Oscar started riding aged 12 and has never looked back.
-A keen member of the Lancaster & District branch of the Pony Club, Oscar learnt to ride on a string of hand-me-down ponies.
-He soon convinced his parents to get him his own horse – a wholly unsuitable, but very much loved Welsh section C called Crossfield Bethan.
+Raised in Lancashire, Oscar started riding aged 12 and quickly became hooked.
+A keen member of the Lancaster & District branch of the Pony Club, he learnt to ride on a succession of hand-me-down ponies before persuading his parents to buy him his own horse – a wholly unsuitable but much-loved Welsh section C.

-Oscar went on to complete an equine science course at Myerscough College and, unable to see a stride, took up dressage.
-Growing to love the sport and inspired by the London 2012 Olympics, Oscar worked for Emile Faurie for four years after leaving college.
-Under his tutelage, Oscar competed at the 2015 National Dressage Championships and travelled with Emile’s horses to CDIs at Aachen, Vidauban, Saumur and Achlieiten.
+Oscar went on to study equine science at Myerscough College and, after deciding jumping wasn’t his strong suit, turned to dressage.
+Inspired by the London 2012 Olympics, he later spent four years working for leading trainer Emile Faurie.
+During that time, he competed at the 2015 National Dressage Championships and travelled with the yard to CDIs at Aachen, Vidauban, Saumur and Achleiten.

-Passionate about making equestrian sport more inclusive and accessible, Oscar now lives in Cumbria with his two boisterous spaniels, Miffy and Dougal.
+Oscar now lives in Cumbria with his two boisterous spaniels, Miffy and Dougal, and is interested in making equestrian sport more inclusive and accessible.

 -